-Beyond Art at the Start, I also collaborate with psycholinguist Dr. Alissa Melinger on a project investigating the cognitive implications of speaking two dialects, the project received start up funding from a Nuffleld Social Sciences grant in 2011 (Nuffield Social Sciences Small Grant, £14,045, “Growing up Scottish: The cognitive implications of speaking two regional dialects of English”).
-Supported by a systematic review of previous developmental literature, this paper challenges the claim that childhood bilingualism comes with a robust inhibition advantage.
+Beyond Art at the Start, I also collaborate with psycholinguist Dr. Alissa Melinger .
+Our first collaborative project investigated the cognitive implications of speaking two dialects.
+The project received start up funding from a Nuffleld Social Sciences grant in 2011 (Nuffield Social Sciences Small Grant, £14,045, “Growing up Scottish: The cognitive implications of speaking two regional dialects of English”).
+Supported by a comprehensive review of previous developmental literature, the resulting paper challenged the claim that childhood bilingualism comes with a robust inhibition advantage.
 For further detail see Ross, J. & Melinger, A. (2016).Bilingual advantage, bidialectal advantage or neither?: Comparing performance across three tests of executive function in middle childhood.
 Developmental Science.
 Alissa and I are currently working on a new project exploring the idea that in bicultural situations switching between dialects or languages might entail switching perspectives on self.